 Things you need to know beforehand.

-Above all, before jumping onto the details, here is the most important information that all travelers need to know before traveling to Denmark.
+Above all, before jumping on the details, here is the most important information that all travelers need to know before traveling to Denmark.

 Danish krone- get them exchanged at airport.
 All the restaurants and hotels also accept cards, but carrying a few krones is advised.